movicon/movicon/README.md

 ## Models

-A 'model' represents an 'entity' in the [Mvc](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.
-Usually a 'model' extends the `DbActiveRecord` class, which implements the [active record](https://en.wikipedia.org/wiki/Active_record_pattern) pattern.
+A 'model' represents an 'entity' in the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.
+In general a 'model' extends the `DbActiveRecord` class, which implements the [active record](https://en.wikipedia.org/wiki/Active_record_pattern) pattern.
 You can use the `DbActiveRecord` class to insert, edit or delete records.
 More information about this class can be found here: [MoViCon DB](https://github.com/movicon/movicon-db)

 ## Views

 A 'view' is responsible for preparing the document to be presented to the user.
-It extends the `HttpView` class, which contains the abstract method `getDocument()` and must be implemented.
+It extends the `HttpView` class, which contains the abstract method `getDocument()` and must be implemented in all cases.
 More information about this class can be found here: [MoViCon HTTP](https://github.com/movicon/movicon-http).

 ## Controllers